 Project Details

-An action research project that investigates how a tuākana-tēina model of trade training can provide better learning outcomes and greater success in the construction industry for Māori compared to current Western apprenticeship models.
+An action research project that investigated how a tuākana-tēina model of trade training can provide better learning outcomes and greater success for Māori learners in the construction industry.

 Aims

-The research addresses two key questions:
+The research aimed to answer two key questions:

 • Will a tuākana-tēina model of trade training provide better learning outcomes and greater success in the construction industry for Māori compared to existing Western apprenticeship models?